CSC-317-05-Fall-2024/project-4-databases-kyuuris/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/Fo1d-pq4)

 # CSC317-F24-4: Databases

 In this project, you will build on your website from Project 3 and add a database to persist your data.

 Goals for this assignment:

-* learn how to set up and connect a web application to to a database
+- learn how to set up and connect a web application to to a database
-* seed a database with a set up script
+- seed a database with a set up script
-* use SQL to declare database models, query data, and make updates
+- use SQL to declare database models, query data, and make updates

 ## Time taken to complete this project:

 ```
-# replace me!
+About 5-6 hours
 ```

 ## Section 1: Project Set Up